-Veal milanese is prepared with veal chops with bones, gently pounded, then dipped into flour, eggs, and a mix of bread crumbs and Parmigiano Reggiano, before being deep-fried into clarified butter (the most authentic) or vegetable oil (the more contemporary and my choice).
+Veal milanese is prepared with veal chops with bones, gently pounded, then dipped into flour, eggs, and a mix of bread crumbs and Parmigiano Reggiano, before being deep-fried in a frying pan using clarified butter (the traditional way) or vegetable oil (the more contemporary and my choice).

 The first written appearance of what is the current veal Milanese dates back to 1148.
 In an ancient parchment, describing the menu for a lunch in the Sant’Ambrogio Abbey, it is possible to read about lumbolos cum panicio, i.e. meat from the loins, covered with bread crumbs.

 This parchment makes the cotoletta alla milanese older than another similar dish, the Austrian Wiener Schnitzel.
 The idea is similar, but the meat cut is different (loin for the milanese, leg for the schnitzel).

 Before we start preparing an amazing cotoletta alla milanese, a note on how to properly serve it.
 The most traditional ways are:

 - plain, with french fries as a side – this, btw, is maybe the most favorite dish of most Italian children! 🙂

 - with a topping of cherry tomatoes and arugula.

 Getting hungry?
 I see you!
 If you want to be sure to find this recipe when you are ready to cook it, subscribe (page bottom) or pin it!

 But now… time for your first milanese veal!
 If you will follow the instructions, you will see that you don’t need to go to Milan to have an authentic cotoletta alla milanese!